dmachard/dmachard.github.io/content/posts/0002-ntpd-logs-elk.md

 tags: ["ntp", 'logs']
 ---

-In this post, I will show how to extract some ntp statitics.
+In this post, I will look at ntpd server  to extract some ntp statitics.

 ## Table of contents
 * [Activate ntpd logs](#activate-ntpd-logs)